 In the stock market context, rapid price fluctuation in either direction is considered as volatility.
 Therefore, a high standard deviation value means prices can rapidly rise or fall and vice versa.
 In most cases, a surge or dive of 1% in market indexes classifies it as a “volatile” market.

-Algorithmic trading or algo trading is the hottest sensation in town.
+Algorithmic trading, or algo trading, is the hottest sensation in town.
 It entails placing automatic orders through algos.
-These algos are nothing but computer programs to automatically place orders at great speeds if certain conditions are met.
-The simplest form of an algo is a slice algo which helps you get the best average price for buying and for selling.
-Algos account for a large chunk of institutional trades and they are executed at machine speeds that humans can hardly imagine.
+These are nothing but computer programs to automatically place orders at great speeds if certain conditions are met.
+The simplest form of an algo is a slice algo, which helps you get the best average price for buying and for selling.
+Algos account for a large chunk of institutional trades, and they are executed at machine speeds that humans can hardly imagine.

 There are obviously a plethora of more terms on the subject of stock market trading.
 It is always advisable to understand the basics of trading before stepping into the world of finance.

-Now when you know the basic terminologies of Intraday Trading, you can learn and evolve your trading strategy on the go.
+Now that you know the basic terminologies of intraday trading, you can learn and evolve your trading strategy on the go.

-Take your fist step in the world of trading with Share India in less than 10 mins!!
+Take your first step into the world of trading with Share India in less than ten minutes!